raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 Note that "USB Mass Storage Boot" is different from "USB Device Boot Mode", the device boot mode allows a Raspberry Pi connected to a computer to boot using files on that computer.

-## Raspberry Pi 1, 2 (V1.1), Compute Module, Zero

-**These models are not supported for USB Mass Storage Boot.**
-The boot code for USB is stored in the BCM2837 device only, so the Pi 1 A/B, Pi 2 B (v1.1), and Pi Zero will all require SD cards as they are based on the BCM2835 and BCM2836.
-This boot code is stored in ROM (except Pi 4B) which by definition cannot be changed.

-An alternative is to use the 'special bootcode.bin-only boot mode' as described [here](./).
-This still requires/boots from an SD-card but allows to run on an USB Device.

-## Raspberry Pi 2B v1.2, 3A+, 3B
+## Raspberry Pi 2B v1.2, 3A+, 3B, CM3

-On the Raspberry Pi 2B v1.2, 3A+, 3B, first USB [host boot mode](host.md) should be enabled.
+On the Raspberry Pi 2B v1.2, 3A+, 3B, CM3, first USB [host boot mode](host.md) should be enabled.
 This is to allow Mass Storage Boot / Network boot (Network boot not supported on 3A+).

 To enable USB host boot mode, the Raspberry Pi needs to be booted from an SD card with a special option to set the USB host boot mode bit in the OTP (one-time programmable) memory.